JFWooten4/free-markets/group/stellar/interleaving-sdex/comment-rahim.md

-TOMER Meridian:

-personal analysis of 0x[^capture] question of v4 just being due to the limits of slower chains without OBs
+personal analysis of 0x[^capture]

 [^capture]: _See_ [comparative analysis](https://blocktransfer.com/.well-known/thesis.pdf#page=15) in PREV S 2.

 but we don't need to pick and chose given the SPEEDEX advanceemnmts highlighted by recent community discussion.

-Framing efficient "data strcutures" v. fukn "markets" which CANNOT HAVE central power over protocol liquidity in the hands of a relatively opaque and historiucallty contextual oprg

 Might an investment in efficient markets today serve the network's issuers for all eternity?